-The Miami County Foundation was chartered in 1985 by Richard E. Hunt to honor his wife, DeMaries, his mother, Blanch and his children Philip and Ginger.
+The Miami County Foundation was chartered in 1985 by Richard E. Hunt to honor his wife, DeMaries, his mother, Blanch, and his children, Philip and Ginger.
 A Troy native, Mr. Hunt organized Miami County Broadcasting in 1946.
-A year later the county’s first radio station, WPTW-AM, went on the air.
-With his deep ties to Miami County it had long been his dream to establish such a local Foundation and upon his wife’s death moved to make his dream a reality.
+A year later, the county’s first radio station, WPTW-AM, went on the air.
+With his deep ties to Miami County, it had long been his dream to establish a local Foundation to support all the communities within Miami County, and upon his wife’s death, moved to make his dream a reality.

-The Miami County Foundation, serving as a catalyst, provides support for programs in the arts, community development, education, health and human services.
-Qualifying organizations may submit requests by the last day of February or August.
-If denied the request may be resubmitted.
+The Miami County Foundation is committed to advancing our communities.
+Serving as a catalyst, the Foundation provides support for programs in the arts, community development, education, health, and human services.
+Qualifying organizations may submit grant requests by the last day of February or August each year.
+If a grant request is denied, feedback is given, and the request may be resubmitted.

 Generous Miami County donors, through restricted scholarship funds, provide annual scholarships for County residents pursuing post-high school education in any accredited college, trade/vocational, nursing, or health-related facility.